jamjar919/dynamic-coattention-networks/README.md

 To evaluate F1/EM performance on the dev set, the file `test_saved_model.py` is what you need.
 You can also use the file `main.py` to see the example output of the network on a random context and question.
 You can also use `testing.py` to ask a question and obtain a context to search with from wikipedia.

 ## Results
-Our standard model achieved a maximum F1 of 71.8% and EM of ?  on the test set after 7 epochs, compared to the paper’s F1 of 75.9%
+Our standard model achieved a maximum F1 of 71.8% and EM of ?  on the dev set (which we used as our test set) after 7 epochs, compared to the paper’s F1 of 75.9%

 ![](https://raw.githubusercontent.com/jamjar919/dynamic-coattention-networks/master/loss_graph.png?token=AFYtbLdhVAmZilLdFlcjc5oMH0_SQslGks5crPkfwA%3D%3D)